-1. Background to the provision 2
+1. Background to the provision

 2. The Development and review process

 3. SEND Provision in Secondary Schools

 4. What is Named Pupil Allowance (NPA) and how does it differ from ELP

 5. What is ELP?
 5

 6. Who is ELP for?
-5
+6

 8. What is Alternative Provision?
 6

 8. Who is Alternative Provision for?
-6
+7

 9. Continuum of SEN provision

-10. 9
+10. Identification of pupils and Phased Transfer for ELP and NPA 9

 11. Considering pupils for ELP and NPA 10

-Preparing Pupils for Transition
+12. Preparing Pupils for Transition 11

 Communication

 14. Preparing for adulthood 12

-15. Responsibilities of Secondary schools 12
+15. Responsibilities of Secondary schools 13

-ELP and NPA Places
+16. ELP and NPA Places 13

-17. Funding 13
+Funding

-18. Monitoring 16
+18. Monitoring 17

 19. Support for Secondary Schools 17

-20. Incremental changes to implement this approach to SEND in Secondary Schools 19
+20. Incremental changes to implement this approach to SEND in Secondary Schools 20

-App pendix 1 20
+App pendix 1 21

-Enhanced Learning Provision (ELP), Named Pupil Allowance (NPA) and Alternative Provision (AP) have been established by the Local Authority and Secondary Schools in Wiltshire to give pupils the flexibility to have inclusive education that is:
+Enhanced Learning Provision (ELP), Named Pupil Allowance (NPA) and Alternative Provision (AP) have been established by the Local authority and Secondary Schools in Wiltshire to give pupils the flexibility to have inclusive education that is: